Overview

 DEC Facilities

-The following DEC Facilities are participating in Get Outdoors & Get Together Day:
+The following DEC Facilities participated in Get Outdoors & Get Together Day in 2025.
+Check back often to confirm locations for 2026.

 - Hempstead Lake State Park in partnership with NYS Parks (Nassau County)